Written by: Steve A. Neff MSW

 This is nearly a no brainer but be honest.
 Don’t embellish your stories with fanciful tales.
 Just the facts please .
 Be able to document everything you tell the examiner.
 You may run into someone like me who checked stories out.
 If possible have letters from people you served with, unit diary copies of incidents that occurred during your time and space, and letters from family members.
 Family member letters usually don’t add a lot of weight to your case because families are there to support you and examiners understand that.

 If sleep is a problem for you don’t sleep the night before.
 Go in on the ragged edge of tired out.
 But do your best not to be rude and insensitive.
-Payback in a C & P exam is you lose.
+Payback in a VA Compensation and Pension exam is you lose.
 Not all examiners are that way but I have met a few that should not have been examiners.

 Examiners are generally good people trying to do a very difficult job.
 Make it easy for them.
 I always advocated having the individual’s husband/wife in the room with me during the exam.
 As an examiner I enjoyed having someone’s spouse with them.
 Husbands and wives can tell the truth much better than the veteran.
 Ask your wife how well you’ve done in the past ten days versus your own opinion of how you’ve been doing.
 Quite a dramatic difference if you are truthful!